SSoelvsten/bdd-benchmark/README.md

 important for a high performance.
 To this end, one can use various variable orderings derived from the given net.

-- `INPUT`: Use the order in which they are declared in the input *.blif* file.
+- `input`: Use the order in which they are declared in the input *.blif* file.

-- `DFS`: Variables are ordered based on a DFS traversal where non-input gates are recursed to first; thereby favouring deeper nodes.
+- `dfs`: Variables are ordered based on a DFS traversal where non-input gates are recursed to first; thereby favouring deeper nodes.

-- `LEVEL`: Variables are ordered based on the deepest reference by another net.
+- `level`: Variables are ordered based on the deepest reference by another net.
-  Ties are broken based on the declaration order in the input (`INPUT`).
+  Ties are broken based on the declaration order in the input (`input`).

-- `LEVEL_DFS`: Similar to `LEVEL` but ties are broken based on the ordering in `DFS` rather than `INPUT`.
+- `level_dfs`: Similar to `level` but ties are broken based on the ordering in `dfs` rather than `input`.

-- `RANDOM`: A randomized ordering of variables.
+- `random`: A randomized ordering of variables.

 The *.blif* file(s) is given with the `-f` parameter (*F1* and *F2* Make variables) and the variable order with `-o` (*O* for Make).
 You can find